SoftwareONE-SAP/CenSQL/README.md

 <h5>A better CLI client for SAP HANA</h5>

 <p>
 CenSQL (Pronounced "<i>Sen-Sea-Quel</i>") is an unofficial replacement by Centiq Ltd for the hdbsql CLI.
-It was created because using hdbsql is difficult and clunky due to issues with the interface.
+It was created to provided command history and shorthand commands useful for monitoring SAP HANA which aren't available in the hdbsql client.
 </p>

 <p>